Policy 5.1.1 —Admissions and Registration

 3. Persons who were enrolled in and failed the course.

 For credit by examination, full-time students enrolled in sixteen (16) credit hours or more are exempt from additional tuition charges; however, students enrolled in less than sixteen (16) credit hours must pay the Business Office the tuition required by the state for each semester hour credit; this fee is not refundable.
-A registration form must be completed for the Director of Enrollment.
+A registration form must be completed for the Registrar.
 After approval has been obtained to take a proficiency examination.
-Any exceptions to the above procedures and requirements must be approved by the Vice President of Student Services.
+Any exceptions to the above procedures and requirements must be approved by the Vice President of Instruction and Student Services.
 Exceptions will be made only under rare circumstances.

 Adopted: January 8, 2020